SchwarzIT/onyx/.changeset/silly-turtles-make.md

 #### Breaking changes

-- utility functions and types are moved from `@sit-onyx/icons` to `@sit-onyx/icons/utils` so the root path only includes icons.
+- utility functions and types are moved from `@sit-onyx/icons` to `@sit-onyx/icons/utils` so the root path only includes icons
 - removed import `@sit-onyx/icons/metadata.json`, use `import { ICON_METADATA } from "@sit-onyx/icons/utils";` instead